 Recommendation: All complaints filed or reported to the AUC must be recorded on the Complaint Resolution site indicating what the resolution was & confirmation of the resolution by the landowner including required resolutions and enforcement thereof by other agencies.
 These complaints & resolutions should remain as part of a continuous record and never removed as part of the history of AUC Enforcement.
-This doesn't have to be about shaming but rather accountability/acknowledgement of mistakes and solutions to show developers possible solutions to avoid unnecessary complaints by landowners.
+This would provide true accountability and acknowledgement of mistakes and solutions to show developers possible solutions to avoid unnecessary complaints by landowners and costly unnecessary damages to the environment.